-Not long after Singapore's separation from Malaysia, a political change took place in Indonesist-a change that would affect greatly the relative to the change of the change of the consumers of the change of the consumers of the purge of the community.
-This event led to the purge of the community lements in the Indonesian agovernment and ultimately the ban on the PKI-the Community, who were responsible for Indonesian the community, who were responsible for Indonesian policy of military and economic confrontation against Malaysia, were now removed from power.
+Not long after Singapore's separation from Malaysia, a political change took place in Indonesia-a change that would affect greatly the relations between Malaysia and Indonesia.
+On October the 1st 1965 a communist-inspired attempted coup was crushed decisively by the Indonesian army.
+This event led to the purge of the communist elements in the Indonesian government and ultimately the ban on the PKI-the Communist Party of Indonesia.
+The communists, who were responsible for Indonesia's policy of military and economic confrontation against Malaysia, were now removed from power.